baw-de/HydBCsForOF/README.md

 - "xmax" as an example for a fixed water level
 - "column" as an example for a wall

+In order to facilitate the setting of boundary conditions, we provide a simple Bash script.
+First your mesh (polyMesh folder) to the folder inter/constant.
+On the command line, change to the inter folder.
+There you execute the script "./setBoundaries.sh".
+This will guide you through the process of setting the boundary conditions for your case.

+Take care!
+This is just a basic setup.
+Check i.e. in 0/bak the provided values for the turbulence model at your inlet: Are they reasonable?
+Adjust as necessary and copy the files to 0 before goind on!

 ## Development

 **HydBCsForOF** is developed at the [Federal Waterways Engineering and Research Institute](https://www.baw.de/).
 Updates will be incorporated here in the repository by BAW.

 ## History of changes

+### 2024-08-21
+- Provide a script for a simple, basic setup of boundary conditions.

 ### 2024-08-20
 - Updated inter/system/fvSchemes to use GAMG preconditioner.
 Faster in some cases.